::

 NPM Package

-When building Node.js applications on IBM i I traditionally reached straight for the low‑level node-odbc driver.
-That works, but for most projects I prefer expressing data access with a query builder (or ORM) that maps more closely to business intent.
-Knex is a popular, lightweight query builder and is used under the hood by other frameworks (for example Feathers).
+When building Node.js applications on IBM i, I traditionally used the low-level node-odbc driver.
+While functional, I prefer the expressiveness of a query builder or ORM.
+Knex is a popular, lightweight query builder used by frameworks like Feathers.

-This project implements a first‑class Knex dialect for IBM i DB2 over ODBC.
-It started as a fork of the long unmaintained knex-db2 but was ultimately a ground‑up rewrite in TypeScript with modern packaging (ESM + CJS builds, type defs) and IBM i specific behavior.
+This project implements a first-class Knex dialect for IBM i DB2 over ODBC.
+Starting as a fork of the unmaintained knex-db2, it evolved into a ground-up TypeScript rewrite with modern packaging (ESM + CJS) and IBM i-specific behavior.

-The current version (see NPM badge) is significantly beyond the original scope: it includes a custom migration runner tailored for IBM i, multi‑row insert strategies, returning emulation for UPDATE/DELETE, streaming with adaptive fetch sizing, improved error handling, and pragmatic identity retrieval.
+The current version includes a custom migration runner, multi-row insert strategies, RETURNING emulation, streaming with adaptive fetch sizing, and improved error handling.

 Quick Start